 Posted in Craft of writing, journal writing, Travel Writing, Writing, Writing Myths

-Myth Bluster: I cannot write worth a hoot!
+Myth Bluster: If I write, I’m a writer.!

 Myth Busters: If I write, I am a writer.
 If I don’t write well, I can learn to write better.
 Work makes wishes come true.

-The truth is it is all a matter of perspective.
-We can tell ourselves a different story about our ability to write, and then start making progress.
-So put pen to paper or fingers to keys.
-Start writing what is on your mind or in your heart.
+It’s all a matter of perspective.
+We can tell ourselves a different story about our ability to write, and then start to make progress by practicing.
+So put pen to paper or fingers to keyboard.
+Start writing what is on your mind and in your heart.

 I’ll be offering some writing prompts in the near future.
 I hope they will be useful to you.